 We at UPMC Hillman Cancer Center are honored to continue our collaboration with the Henry L. Hillman Foundation to decrease the cancer burden throughout western Pennsylvania and beyond.
 To accomplish this task, we invested the generous gift bestowed by the Henry L. Hillman Foundation to support innovative research and education through faculty recruitment and retention, pilot projects, and trainee programs.
-We also support a competitive opportunity for postdoctoral candidates, which is accepting applications through October 31, 2022.

-2022-2023 Hillman Fellows for Innovative Cancer Research Program
+2023-2024 Hillman Fellows for Innovative Cancer Research Program

-We are excited to announce the new Hillman Fellows for Innovative Cancer Research for the award period of July 1, 2022 through June 30, 2023.
+We are excited to announce the new Hillman Fellows for Innovative Cancer Research for the award period of July 1, 2023 through June 30, 2024.

 Hillman Senior Fellows for Innovative Cancer Research